General Research Strategies:

 Secondary sources are second-hand witnesses -- they provide descriptions and/or analysis of historical events and documents after the fact.
 Secondary sources usually draw their information from primary sources, but add a layer of interpretation, and often rely upon the kind of understanding of historical periods and/or events that only becomes clear sometime later.

-in the Sciences
+Primary Sources in the Sciences

 In the natural and social sciences, on the other hand, primary and secondary sources are usually distinguished by their proximity to the original research being reported upon.